zz-studios/vue-router-prop-injector-archive/readme.md

 	Vue.use(VueRouterPropInjector, { content, router })

 And it will go through and assign every prop that matches with the props in the content object.

+It does this for the list of matched routes in the parameter during the router's beforeEach event.
+This means that it will not attempt to modify the router (Vue.prototype.$router) until the route has been accessed.
+When it does, it will modify or add that prop to the list of props in the router with the injector.

+# Content Matching

+The content route is retreived by either name or path using the following method:
+* for each route and children of those routes
+	* if the matched route has a name
+		* if the name matches return that content route
+		* if not, continue
+	* if the matched route has no name
+		* if the path patches return that content route
+		* if not, continue

+Once we have the content route, all of that routes prop values are replaced (or added if they exist in the component but not the route) by our Prop Injectors value accessor which will return the content's value, but fallback to the router's value and then to the components default value (even though the router's value may do that anyway).

 # Why
 OK, now you may be asking yourself why do I need to do this?
 Why wouldn't I just put the prop values right in my router.
 The answer is easy - since the content object can be injected at run time, you can source your content object from ANYWHERE.